 Something that will help you cope during lockdown is keeping in contact with your friends and loved ones.
 Lockdown can be very lonely, so make sure you ring your family or even meet up with them outdoors while maintaining social distancing measures.
 It can help you to know you aren’t alone and that people are there for you.
 It is also nice to check up on lonelier or distant members to check that they’re okay.

 The fresh air can be one of the best things for your mental health.
 Lying on a picnic blanket in the sun is very comforting.
 It is beneficial for your mental health to go outside once a day.
 You could sit in your garden for a bit, go for a walk or even sit by a river.
 Sunlight gives your body serotonin and melatonin, which are both important for your mental health.
 Sunlight also gives your body vitamins it needs!

 By forgetting expectations, I mean forget the expectations you set for yourself.
 You obviously need to maintain work and home life expectations but don’t put pressure on yourself.
 It can be easy to come up with a list of 101 things you’ll do in lockdown, but this unnecessary pressure could harm your mental health.
 Keep things simple.
 It can be distressing when you haven’t achieved your goals.
 Come up with a list of things you COULD do.
 If you’re feeling motivated, go for it, but don’t be disheartened if you don’t get around to it.
 We’re in the middle of a pandemic, it isn’t a competition to who can do the most DIY.

-I hope these suggestions helped you.
+I hope these suggestions helped you, and will help you cope during lockdown.
 We are living in strange times at the moment.
 Let me know what you’re doing to look after your mental health in these difficult times!

 Love, Em x